Braundo/kubernetes-guide/docs/pods.md

 1. Define the Pod in a YAML manifest.
 2. Post the manifest to the API server.
-3. Authenticate and authorize the request.
+3. API server will authenticate and authorize the request.
-4. Validate the Pod specification.
+4. API server will validate the Pod specification.
 5. The scheduler assigns the Pod to a Node.
 6. The `kubelet` starts and monitors the Pod.